JosephCoburn/travel-tracker-jc/README.md

 #### Additional Notes

 *In order to use the sort functionality, users must input location properties (region, country, state/territory) using their proper names -- EXACTLY as they'd be found in an atlas.
 This means capitalization and exact characters must be used.
 For example, 'Texas' MUST be input as 'Texas'.
-If it is entered as 'texas', 'texas ', 'texus' ... etc, the sort functionality will not work.*
+If it is entered as 'texas', 'texas ', 'texs' ... etc, the sort functionality will not work.*